 The PSHE Lead will be ensure that:

-All training required by teaching staff will be provided, either personally or through LA/PSHE association.
+All training required by teaching staff will be provided, either personally or through external agencies and advisors.

 The teaching of RSE is monitored to ensure that it is delivered according to the RSE curriculum and programme of study (implementation).